BeanieODM/beanie/docs/tutorial/collection_setup.md

 The `Indexed` function also supports PyMongo's `IndexModel` kwargs arguments (see the [PyMongo Documentation](https://pymongo.readthedocs.io/en/stable/api/pymongo/operations.html#pymongo.operations.IndexModel) for details).

-For example to create a `unique` index:
+For example, to create a `unique` index:

 ```python
 from beanie import Document, Indexed